 People automatically think “Golden Gate Bridge” when they think “San Francisco”.
 No trip to the city is complete without a visit to the grand orange structure standing tall, symbolizing everything that is San Francisco.
 The 1.7 mile walk across towards Marin County is a perfect family journey.
 If that’s a bit too long, then you can always enjoy the views walking partway, taking photos and then return back.

 These are just five of the many activities you can do in San Francisco.
-The city is never gets old for Californians.
+The city is never getting old for Californians.
 A day by the Bay with your kids is another perfect stress-relieving activity.
 The options are endless.
-If you're visiting from out-of-state or flying in from abroad then you may have trouble finding affordable accommodation.
-HotelClub have some great deals running up to the summer on San Francisco hotels, so be sure to check there.
+If you’re visiting from out-of-state or flying in from abroad then you may have trouble finding affordable accommodation.